mongock/mongock-driver-simpsonsdb/README.md

 ```

 ## Driver BOM
-At this point we have built a driver that can be used wit Mongock builder and Mongock Springboot autoconfiguration.
+At this point we have built a driver that can be used with Mongock builder and Mongock Springboot autoconfiguration.
 As last
 step we need to make the life of our users as easy as possible by providing a BOM.

 As clarification, Mongock uses a federated BOM architecture, this means that every module(in this case a module it's a driver, runner, framework, etc)